jaredponn/Probable-Octo-Journey/README.md

 - [ ] Collectibles (HP refill, ammo refill, money) - just need to handle spawning now (alex 03/20/19)
 - [x] Finite ammo - DONE (alex 03/20/19)
 - [x] Buying ammo - just need to implement cooldown for key press (alex 03/22/19) Done (haiyang 03/23/19)
+- [ ] No attack animation when there is no more ammo
 - [x] Aligning the aggro hit box properly - DONE (alex 03/20/19)
 - [x] Actually using the aggro hit box - DONE (alex 03/22/19)
 - [ ] Make mobs slowly move towards player when in aggro range